WCSCourses/HelminthBioinformatics_2023/manuals/module_6_genome_variation/module_6_genome_variation.md

 ```

-### Question:
+#### Questions:
 - How do these plots compare?
-What is the relative contribution of variance in the PC3/PC4 plot compared to the PC1/PC2 plot?
+- What is the relative contribution of variance in the PC3/PC4 plot compared to the PC1/PC2 plot?

 Some patterns are starting to emerge regarding the genetic relatedness within and between countries.
 However, it may be difficult to see some of the subtle features of the diversity that may be important.
 Lets explore the data in a slightly different way.